Victor Li Tzar-kuoi

-Victor Li Tzar-kuoi (born 1 August 1964) is a Hong Kong businessman, the chair of the board and group co-managing director of CK Hutchison Holdings Limited and the chairman of the board and managing director of CK Asset Holdings Limited and the Chairman of CK Infrastructure Holdings Limited.
+Victor Li Tzar-kuoi (born 1 August 1964) is a Hong Kong businessman, the chair of the board and group co-managing director of CK Hutchison Holdings Limited and the chairman of the board and managing director of CK Asset Holdings Limited and the chairman of CK Infrastructure Holdings Limited.
 He is the elder son of tycoon Li Ka-shing and the brother of Richard Li.

 Early life and education

 Victor was born to Li Ka-shing, a Hong Kong billionaire businessman, at his parents' family house in 79 Deep Water Bay Road, Deep Water Bay, Hong Kong on 1 August 1964, He has a younger brother, Richard Li.

-He attended St. Paul's Co-educational College in Hong Kong, and holds a B.S. degree in Civil Engineering and a M.S. degree in Civil Engineering from Stanford University.
+He attended St. Paul's Co-educational College in Hong Kong, and earned B.S. and M.S. degree in civil engineering from Stanford University.

 Career

-On 16 March 2018 his father announced retirement and pass control of his empire to his son.
+In March 2018, his father announced retirement and passed control of his empire to his son.

 Victor Li has been holding the following positions: